execOQ/Oxygen-LC/README.md

 ### Information

-Adds oxygen level as a new mechanic.
-Don't forget to replenish the supply of oxygen cylinders on the ship :)
+Adds the need to have oxygen tanks behind your back.
+Moving around the planet also consumes oxygen, since not all planets are habitable.
+You can also breathe underwater!
+However, you have a limited amount of oxygen, don't forget to replenish the supply of oxygen cylinder on the ship!

 Lots of things in this mod are configurable!